nic-dgl104-winter-2024/pattern-library/README.md

 One common pattern in FP is the Higher-Order Function pattern.
 Higher-order functions take other functions as arguments or return them, enabling composition and abstraction.

 ```
+JavaScript
 // Example of map, a higher-order function

 const numbers = [1, 2, 3, 4, 5];
+// Using the map method, which is a higher-order function,
+// to apply the arrow function to each element of the numbers array.
+// The arrow function takes an argument 'x' and returns 'x * 2'.
 const doubled = numbers.map(x => x * 2);
 console.log(doubled); // [2, 4, 6, 8, 10]
 ```